 How to successfully discover innovation opportunities and partners

-Innovation Hubs are on everyone’s lips today.
+Innovation Hubs are on everyone’s lips.
 Companies strive for new innovation playing fields, cooperation and out-of-the-box thinking.
 With a strong need for agility, and to keep a finger on the pulse of time.
 How can innovation hubs discover attractive innovation opportunities?
-What can they do to support business success?
-Here are some fresh answers from our experience with supporting corporate innovation hubs.
+How can they support business success?
+Here are some fresh answers from our innovation consulting and supporting corporate innovation hubs.

 EB Insight: What does „innovation hub“ mean to you?

 Alexander: A hub is always a central point within a broader space.
 An innovation hub can be seen as a further innovation pillar in which varied ideas, players and technologies come together – to be combined in synergy.
-The most popular innovation hub we know is a geographical one: The Silicon Valley.
-Here, startups, established corporations and academics live and work collaboratively in the tightest of space.
-Hubs from companies are platforms by which new technologies and innovation opportunities and collaboration partners are captured, evaluated and utilized.
+The most popular innovation hub is a geographical: The Silicon Valley.
+Here, startups, established companies and academics live and work collaboratively in the tightest of space.
+Hubs from companies are platforms by which new technologies, innovation opportunities and collaboration partners are captured, evaluated and utilized.